 And here are some other observations from my opening day visit:

-- Ropes are set up to help navigate customers coming in and out of the building.
+- Ropes are set up to help guide customers coming in and out of the building.

 - Hand-sanitizing stations are not hard to find.